Lessons from a lifetime thinker and doer

 Early in his presentation, Musgrave showed a slide with a single word: spirit.
 "If you’ve got the spirit, you’ll get the job done," he said.
 The "consequence" of simultaneously working in a neurosurgery lab and attending medical school was that his class rank remained 140th out of 140 students.
 But because of his spirit and determination, he took it one step at a time and became a neurosurgery resident during his sophomore year.

-Musgrave often mentioned how you can see spirit everywhere: by how a waitress greets you in a restaurant or how a team works together in an operating room.
+Musgrave often mentioned how you can see spirit everywhere: by how a waitress greets you get modafinil online in a restaurant or how a team works together in an operating room.
 He encouraged leaders to think about how they show spirit so that others can see it and follow suit.

 Maintain continuous and exacting vigilance and attention to the total situation to prevent small deviations and variances from becoming significant failures or catastrophes—kill complacency!